ska-sa/katgpucbf/misc/xbgpu/README.md

 ## Running within a Docker container

 This repository contains a Dockerfile for building a docker image that can launch katxgpu.
+As with the Jenkins CI server, the nvidia-container-runtime needs to be installed when running the image.

 In order to build the container, the following command needs to be run from the top level katxgpu directory:
 `docker image build -t katxgpu .`